Back

 2. An image author can sue you for changing their intellectual property.

-Sometimes you have to reverse an image for it to comply with a page design.
+Sometimes, you have to reverse an image for it to comply with a page design.
 Using a different image for an RTL app may be the best option in this case.

 Clockwise and counterclockwise arrows.
-Undo and Redo buttons show time direction, whereas the images of History and Reload buttons are based on an actual clock face.
+Undo and Redo buttons show time direction, whereas the images of the History and Reload buttons are based on an actual clock face.
 They demonstrate clockwise and counterclockwise motion in any design version.

 The most popular images of clockwise and counterclockwise arrows

 Real objects.
-Don’t reverse anything that symbolizes an existing object if direction is not an issue.
+Don’t reverse anything that symbolizes an existing object if the direction is not an issue.
 A moving car is a direction icon, so reverse it, but don’t change an open book or earphones as they are just images.

 Don’t reverse images like these